 Arkansas is particularly valuable as a cite for the historian interested in the fringe of American culture and infrastructure during this period.
 The latter half of the nineteenth century was a particularly difficult time for the state, the aftermath of the Civil War and the era of reconstruction rendering it even further isolated from northern and eastern states culturally and intellectually.
 The war and its consequences had toppled Arkansas’s social and labor structure as well as its economy, and its reintegration into the Union was accompanied by a contested Republican government from 1868 until 1874.
 Mass resistance combined with a lack of federal aid led then-governer Powell Clayton—later a major player in Eureka Springs’s story—to enact martial law in many counties, maintaining the peace to some extent but dealing a serious blow to inter-party cooperation.
 The state was bleeding and divided long after the Union was reestablished.

 Attempting to recover from the war, the causes of which still engendered disagreement and discontent, Arkansas’s citizens—many of the more active ones being new arrivals from the north—turned to resource exploitation and publicization of places like Eureka Springs, especially after the reinstatement of a Democratic-led government in 1874.
 The town and the meanings created around it were thus simultaneously distant from more mainstream intellectual discourse and trying to become a part of it, all in the interest of resuscitating and reinventing a nationally relevant Arkansas.
-Therapeutics, I will show, proved an inroad, and its presence in the discourse surrounding the town indicates that the same conversations were being had in Eureka Springs as were taking place on a national scale.
+Therapeutics, I will show, proved an inroad, and its presence in the discourse surrounding the town indicates that the same conversations about medicine were being had in Eureka Springs as were taking place on a national scale.
 Moreover, looking at the edge of therapeutic discourse, in a location where medicine and science had a smaller, more disorganized professional presence than at the national level, provides an opportunity to make visible and consider in more depth the role vernacular actors played in the conversation.

 Another benefit of studying marginal conversations like those surrounding the springs is that it raises questions about the current narrative of the marriage of science and medicine that priviledges the role of bacteriology—a scientific discipline largely absent from Eureka Springs’s story, though it is very present in modern-day scientific medicine.
 Far more important in the construction of the healthfulness of the springs were climatology and chemistry, the former of which, as it is no longer as prevalent in western biomedicine, has been relatively understudied by medical historians.